orstavik/JoiEvents/docs/1e_nativeEventCascades/3_Discussion_EventCascadesQueued.md

 ## InDepth: queueing events

-But, there are more questions remaining.
+But, there are more questions remaining:
+1. What about the microtask queue?
+2. How do the tasks queued in the event loop compare to other tasks?
+3. How do the browser implement event controllers?
+4. How can developers implement event controllers?

 ```html
 <h1>Right click me</h1>